-Did you take college courses (through College Credit Plus, dual enrollment, or post-secondary) while in high school or as a transfer student?
-An official transcript must be sent directly from the issuing institution to Miami University.
-Evaluations of undergraduate credit are done by the Office of the University Registrar in the One Stop (Nellie Craig Walker HallNellie Craig Walker Hall).
-Check online at www.transferology.com to see how specific course work will transfer to Miami.
+If you have taken college courses during high school (through College Credit Plus, dual enrollment, or concurrent enrollment) or as a transfer student, an official transcript must be sent directly from the issuing institution to Miami University.
+Evaluations of undergraduate credit are conducted by the Office of the University Registrar in the One Stop (Nellie Craig Walker Hall).
+You can also check online at www.transferology.com to see how specific course work will transfer to Miami.

-Most college-level courses taken from regionally accredited institutions are transferable to Miami University if a passing grade was earned.
-All transferred credit is posted to your Miami record without grades, and grades earned elsewhere are disregarded in the computation of point averages.
+Most college-level courses taken from regionally accredited institutions are transferable to Miami University if you earned a passing grade.
+All transferred credit is posted to your Miami record without grades, and grades earned elsewhere are not included in the computation of your Miami University grade point average.